GE CEO on disagreeing with Trump: 'We're cowards if we don't'

 Immelt explained why he has come out against Trump's travel ban, his position on climate change, and his decision to build a border wall with Mexico.

-GE has poured $300 billion into its environmental initiative, called Ecomagination, over the past 12 years.
+GE has booked $300 billion in revenue from its environmental initiative, called Ecomagination, over the past 12 years.
 Immelt said he believes in working to help protect the environment, and that's why he spoke out against Trump's rollback of environmental regulation.

 And as a multi-national corporation, Immelt said GE (GE) had to stand against the travel ban.